The Holly Crochet Earwarmer (Free Crochet Pattern)

 There’s a lot of simple satisfaction to be had from finding something that gives you great results, without being too challenging.
-This certainly rings true in our crochet projects, and today I’m excited to share a pattern that I think you’ll enjoy.
-As an earwarmer, it delivers interesting texture and style while still being easy to make.
-Plus, it’s very functional and warm to wear.
+This certainly rings true in our crochet projects, and today I’m excited to share a beautiful crochet ear warmer pattern that I think you’ll enjoy!

 Crochet headband or earwarmer with a twist